 Global plastic pollution is already at staggering levels and is forecast to increase dramatically without fast, ambitious actions.
 Partnerships are key to tackling the plastic pollution problem.
 Pew thanks CDP, the Ellen MacArthur Foundation, and the Minderoo Foundation for joining us in this initiative.

-Winnie Lau manages The Pew Charitable Trusts’ preventing ocean plastics project.
+Winnie Lau leads The Pew Charitable Trusts’ preventing ocean plastics project.